X-ray emission in IllustrisTNG circum-cluster environments. II -- Possible origins of the soft X-ray excess emission: Comparison between predictions and soft X--ray observations

-To date, there are no available measurements of the soft excess in the region beyond the virial radius.
-As a proof of concept of the detectability of the soft excess in the $1-2 \times r_{200}$ region, we consider the 0.2-1 keV band (right panel of Fig.~\ref{fig:SxDetectability}).
-In that region, the WARM surface brightness depends on the mass of the host cluster, and it is approximately $\log S_X \sim -6.5$.
-The most massive Coma--like clusters feature higher level of emission, and therefore we assume $\log S_x = -6.5$ as a reference value, in the presence of a background that is $\log S_{x,b} = -5.5$ (combination of R12 and R34 band backgrounds), i.e., the WARM signal is 10\% of the average background level.
-Assuming clusters at $z=0.1$ and with $r_{200}=1.5$~Mpc, it is immediate to calculate that a 100~ks observation with the \rosat\ PSPC in the 0.2-1 keV band will yield $7.3\pm0.1 \times 10^3$~source counts, against a background of $73\pm0.3 \times 10^3$~counts. {If} other sources of systematic errors associated with the background subtraction can be controlled, such exposure time is more than adequate to deliver a detection of the WHIM in emission from the circum--cluster environments.
-Similar considerations can be applied, e.g., to the \eRosita\ survey, albeit with a somewhat higher background.~\footnote{It goes beyond the scope of this paper to provide a feasibility of WHIM detection with X--ray missions.
-However, \rosat\ has a $\geq 99$\% particle background rejection \citep{plucinsky1993} that makes it uniquely suited for soft X--ray detections.}
+To date, no measurements of the soft excess are available in the region beyond the virial radius.
+As a proof of concept of the detectability of the soft excess in the $1-2 \times r_{200}$ region, we considered the 0.2-1 keV band (right panel of Fig.~\ref{fig:SxDetectability}).
+In this region, the WARM surface brightness depends on the mass of the host cluster, and it is approximately $\log S_X \sim -6.5$.
+The emission of the most massive Coma--like clusters is higher, and we therefore assumed $\log S_x = -6.5$ as a reference value for a background of $\log S_{x,b} = -5.5$ (combination of the R12 and R34 band backgrounds), that is, the WARM signal is 10\% of the average background level.
+For clusters at $z=0.1$ and with $r_{200}=1.5$~Mpc, it is immediately clear that a 100~ks observation with the \rosat\ PSPC in the 0.2-1 keV band yields $7.3\pm0.1 \times 10^3$~source counts against a background of $73\pm0.3 \times 10^3$~counts.
+When other sources with systematic errors associated with the background subtraction can be controlled, this exposure time is more than adequate to deliver a detection of the WHIM in emission from the circumcluster environments.
+Similar considerations can be applied to the \eRosita\ survey, for example, but with a somewhat higher background.~\footnote{It goes beyond the scope of this paper to provide a feasibility of WHIM detection with X--ray missions.
+However, \rosat\ has a $\geq 99$\% particle background rejection \citep{plucinsky1993}, which makes it uniquely suited for soft X--ray detections.}

-These \tng\ data should not be extrapolated much beyond the virial radius in order to make predictions on the expected count rates of the WARM and WHIM gas.
-The data considered to make the radial profiles include only particles within $5 \times r_{200}$, and all outer layers of the gas are not included in the calculation of the projected surface brightness profiles \citep[see Paper~I, ][]{gouin2023}.
+These \tng\ data should not be extrapolated much beyond the virial radius in order to predict the expected count rates of the WARM and WHIM gas.
+The data we considered to make the radial profiles only include particles within $5 \times r_{200}$, and no outer layers of the gas were included in the calculation of the projected surface brightness profiles \citep[see Paper~I, ][]{gouin2023}.
 Beyond the virial radius, the WHIM gas becomes preferentially distributed in filamentary structures, as shown by \cite{galarraga2020, galarraga2021, tuominen2021}.
-Therefore, it becomes more meaningful to seek the detection of such warm gas in specific filament regions, rather than in azimuthally--averaged annuli, as in the present work.
+Therefore, it becomes more meaningful to seek the detection of this warm gas in specific filament regions and not in azimuthally averaged annuli, as we did here.